 The Colorado Fetal Care Center in Aurora remains open for labor and deliveries and fetal surgeries.

 Telehealth visits will continue to be available to many families.
-It’s been part of the outreach offerings at Children’s Colorado since 2012, but exploded in March from about 100 virtual visits per week to now more than 6,000 per week!
+It’s been part of the outreach offerings at Children’s Colorado since 2012, but dramatically increased in March from about 100 virtual visits per week to now thousands per week.
 Please reach out to your child's provider if you are interested in scheduling a virtual visit.

 Children's Colorado temporary closures

 Several Children’s Colorado locations remain closed until further notice.
 Our providers and schedulers are directing patients and families to the best location for their needs.

 - Orthopedic Care, Centennial (9094 East Mineral Avenue, Suite 110)